DMVis/DMVis/documentation/components/tooltip.md

 - Default: `'light'`
 - Options: `'light'`, `'dark'`

-Theme of the tooltip, which controls both the background-color and the text-color.
+The theme of the tooltip.
+This controls both the `background-color` and the `text-color`.
 Options are: light (black text on white background) and dark (white text on black background).
 See below what the options look like.